rpompen/mkproj-demo/README.md

 7. extremely low complexity (the Abstract Syntax Tree of the code contains just over 160 nodes!)
 8. extreme small project size (±300 lines of code **and** project files, not counting README)
 9. package entire project into 1 file (.jar) to run everywhere
-10. backend is JVM with a web-server and code meant for the server
+10. backend is JVM with a web-server and server-side code
-11. front-end code is compiled to javascript and delivered via web-server
+11. front-end code is compiled to javascript and delivered via JVM web-server
 12. JS code size while developing: less than 6MB
-13. JS code size after compiling for production: ±550KB
+13. JS code size after compiling for production: ±550KB (less than 140KB gzipped)
 14. segmented state map using lenses (reduces events and facilitates refactoring)
 15. paginated DB access